Course Registration & Exploration Guide

 Holds

-All students must have their advising hold lifted by an academic advisor in order to register for each term.
-Additional holds are sometimes placed on student accounts by various offices (such as HUHS, Student Financial Services, etc.) for incomplete or missing information.
-If a student has not completed their language requirement after two terms, a language requirement hold will be placed on their record until discussing with an academic advisor.
+Each semester, students must have their advising hold lifted by an academic advisor in order to register.
+It's helpful to meet with your academic advisor to discuss your fall schedule as soon as Crimson Carts open (Crimson Carts for Spring 2025 courses open on October 23, 2024).
+Be mindful that additional holds may be placed on your account by various offices such as Harvard University Health Services (HUHS), Student Financial Services, etc. and you may need to take separate steps to clear these holds.
+If you have not completed your language requirement after two terms, a language requirement hold will be placed on your record until you meet with an academic advisor.

-Students can view any holds on their records when logged into my.harvard under the 'Student Home' tab.
-Common types of holds and information about how to remove holds and who to contact for help can be found on the FAS Registrar's Office website.
+You can view holds on your record under the 'Student Home' tab when logged into my.harvard.
+Common types of holds and information about who to contact for help can be found on the Registrar's Office website.

-• Holds only prevent registering for courses.
-Students with active holds on their account may still petition for courses and enter course lotteries.
+- If you have an active hold on your account, you may still petition for courses and enter course lotteries.

 Enrollment Restrictions and Lotteries

 Some courses have enrollment caps, requiring a petition to join through my.harvard.
 If interest exceeds available seats, an enrollment lottery may be conducted.
-Specific instructions and deadlines vary by course or department, indicated on my.harvard and course websites.
-It is important to submit petitions to enroll in a course through my.harvard before the advertised lottery deadline.
+Specific instructions and deadlines vary by course or department, and will be indicated on my.harvard and course websites.
+It is important to submit a petition to enroll in a course through my.harvard before the advertised lottery deadline.

-If accepted through a lottery, students must complete enrollment in my.harvard by the deadline.
+If accepted through a lottery, you must enroll in the course via my.harvard by the deadline.
 Contact instructors directly for course-specific lottery questions.

 Prerequisites

 Some courses require specific preparation, referred to as prerequisites, before enrolling.
 This information is located within the course notes on my.harvard.
-In some cases, instructors may waive a prerequisite if they believe a student has the equivalent background.
-To do so, check directly with the instructors.
+In some cases, instructors may waive a prerequisite if they believe you have the equivalent background.
+To waive a prerequisite, check directly with the instructor.

 Advising